jlzych/jlzych.com/source/partials/_writing_principles.md

 >
 > Think of the other as a creative act: the expressing of who you are.
 Relax and say what you want to say.
 >
-> — <cite>William Zinsser, On Writing Well</cite>
+> — <cite>William Zinsser, [On Writing Well][writing-well]</cite>

 If you follow your affections you will write well and will engage your readers.

 # The Mechanics of Writing

 The mechanics of writing are _how_ you actually write well.
 It's the process of constructing a piece.
 It's the syntax, grammar, and words you choose.
 These guidelines will ensure the fundamentals of your writing are sound.
-This section is adapted from _On Writing Well_ by William Zinsser.
+This section is adapted from _[On Writing Well][writing-well]_ by William Zinsser.

 Writing is an evolving _process_, not a finished _product_.